-As interest rates have risen in response to rising inflation, Edinburgh Worldwide (EWI) - with its focus on small cap global growth stocks - has given up a significant portion of its previous outperformance.
-The trust finds itself in a somewhat unusual position in that it has moved to a significant discount, about a 20% discount versus a five-year average of 2.5%.
-This comes at a time when global small cap stocks are trading at a modest discount to global equities, rather than their usual significant premium.
+As interest rates have risen in response to rising inflation, Edinburgh Worldwide (EWI) - with its focus on small cap global growth stocks - has given up a significant portion of its previous outperformance (see page 17).
+The trust finds itself in a somewhat unusual position in that it has moved to a significant discount to NAV, about a 20% discount versus a five-year average of 2.5%.
+This comes at a time when global small cap stocks are trading at a modest discount to global equities, rather than their usual significant premium (see page 6).